RING DESIGN GUIDE & ANATOMY OF A RING

 Beginning the search for the perfect engagement ring can be overwhelming.
-Alongside a large variety of ring jewelry designs, unfamiliar jewelry terminology used in names and descriptions can be very confusing.
+Along with a large variety of ring designs, the unfamiliar jewelry terminology used in names and descriptions can be very confusing.

 What’s a shank?
 Is it an important part of the ring?
 How is a ring’s depth different from its profile?
-Read through our guide to learn all about the anatomy of a ring, the parts of an engagement ring, the technical term for each part of the ring and use the diagrams to become familiar with the different parts of a ring setting, so you’ll know how to discuss your desired finger jewelry accessory with a jeweler.
+Read through our guide to learn all about the anatomy of a ring, the parts of an engagement ring, and the technical term for each part of the ring.
+You can also use the diagrams to become familiar with the different parts of a ring setting, so you’ll know how to discuss your desired finger jewelry with your jeweler.